Moses Nutrition © December 2024

 Polluted Oceans Mean Toxic Fish

-Oceans today are increasingly contaminated with mercury, heavy metals, and chemicals, primarily due to industrial activities like manufacturing, chemical farming, and industrial animal agriculture.
-These pollutants make their way into marine ecosystems, accumulating in fish, which poses health risks to consumers.
-However, fish remain one of the few natural sources of the essential Omega-3 fatty acids EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid), as fish obtain these nutrients by consuming algae—the only true source of EPA and DHA.
+Fish remain one of the few natural sources of the essential Omega-3 fatty acids EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
+Fish obtain these by consuming algae—the only true source of EPA and DHA.

 Benefits of EPA and DHA